seL4/website/About/FAQ.md

 And one can tie together all of these into a proof about an entire (one-machine) system without having to verify the code of the entire system.

-If you are interested in connecting to the seL4 proofs, let us know, as we may be able to offer assistance.
+If you are interested in connecting to the seL4 proofs for verifying properties about a product, check out the help available from the [commercial services page][services].

 ### Have OS kernels not been verified before?